DIY Home Maintenance

 Clean soap scum and grime

-Scrub the seam with a mildew-resistant cleaner and a stiff brush.
-Remove visible soap scum until the surface looks matte and residue-free.
-Rinse, then towel-dry the area so it feels completely dry.
+I scrub the seam with my CLR Bathroom Cleaner and a stiff brush.
+I make sure to remove all visible soap scum until the surface looks matte and residue-free.
+Then I rinse and towel-dry the area until it feels completely dry to the touch.

 Address mold and mildew safely